matthewr6/gopher-brain/NOTES.md

 after custom functions are loaded, runs cript to prune sensors (and their corresponding outputs) that don't have their functions set

-as of commit `2411ad5b16` - make tests more in depth, allow users to set custom functions on loaded sensors, and prune unused sensors and their corresponding outputs
+as of commit `2411ad5b16` - make tests more in depth, allow users to set custom functions on loaded sensors, and prune unused sensors and their corresponding outputs (after any user custom stuff is set)

 for the latter two - use regex sensor format is always `<name>-(one|two)`